Lmoes/adl_vod_encoder/README.rst

 This output is a lot better; There are no clusters that exist both in the tropics and the subarctics.
 Also there is a nice color gradient going between nearby clusters, it never changes between completely opposite colors.

-Future changes
+Other results
 ===========
-Currently the autoencoder also predicts temperature and precipitation, and therefore strictly speaking no longer is one.
-Therefore I want to get rid of precipitation and temperature.

-The idea is to split the time series into years, and produce an encoding for each year.
+ - One idea was to split the time series into years, and produce an encoding for each year (https://github.com/Lmoesinger/adl_vod_encoder/blob/main/src/adl_vod_encoder/models/autoencoders.py#L253 ).
 As the climate does not change drastically over 30 years, we would expect that all years of the same time series should have a similar encoding.
 Therefore we can then penalize the autoencoder if the encoding differences are large.
+I did so by comparing the withing-location dispersion of the clusters to the total-batch dispersion (https://github.com/Lmoesinger/adl_vod_encoder/blob/main/src/adl_vod_encoder/models/validation_metrics.py#L61 ).
+It actually worked kinda nicely, but also didnt really outperform the convolutional net.
+Abandoned because simpler models > more complex models.

 Notes for myself
 ===========